dannyh1011/Solhotel-EQA/README.md

          {
         q: "Are pets allowed to stay at the hotel?？",
         a: `▪ We regret to inform you that pets are not permitted at our hotel.
-Only guide dogs and certified service animals are allowed.`。
+Only guide dogs and certified service animals are allowed.`
       },

   {